-Making responsible, green choices for your website.
+Making responsible, carbon-efficient choices for your website.

 - The carbon footprint of our gadgets, the internet and the systems supporting them account for 3.7% of global greenhouse gases.